ribocode-slola/ribocode1/README.md

 ## Development
-Ribocode project participants are encouraged to get involved in development by providing feedback.
+Ribocode project participants and Scientific Advisory Board members are encouraged to get involved in development by providing feedback.

-One way to provide feedback is to look at open [issues](https://github.com/ribocode-slola/ribocode1/issues), comment on these and create new ones as appropriate.
+One way to provide feedback is to comment on/create [issues](https://github.com/ribocode-slola/ribocode1/issues) either explaining something not working as expected, or requsting a feature or change to the UI.

 To contribute source code, please submit `pull requests` against your fork.

 Serve out the `gh-pages` branch for your fork on `GitHub Pages` to create a PWA deployment.
 Deploy to this using the following command:
 * ```npm run deploy```

-The [Ribocode Mol*](https://github.com/ribocode-slola/molstar) is essentially Mol* 5.4.2 with some files added for Ribocode that might be generally useful for Mol* and are in [Mol* Pull Request #1726](https://github.com/molstar/molstar/pull/1726).
+[Ribocode Mol*](https://github.com/ribocode-slola/molstar) is essentially Mol* Version 5.4.2 with some files added for Ribocode that might be generally useful for Mol*.
+These are being contributed via [Mol* Pull Request #1726](https://github.com/molstar/molstar/pull/1726), but if this does not happen, they will be folded back into Ribocode to make it easier to build on the later versions of Mol*.

 It is perhaps a good idea to organise automated checks to manage contributions...